avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Chromosomes.jpg
   :width: 600

   A diagram showing the two circular chromosomes of *V. cholerae*, for a typical isolate of the current pandemic lineage (7PET lineage).
 The outside circles in blue represent genes on the forward and reverse strand of the DNA.
 Between them, the two chromosomes of *V. cholerae* include almost 4000 genes in a typical isolate from the 7PET lineage.
 The innermost circle shows below average (purple) and above average (mustard) GC content along the chromosomes.
 Other key features of the chromosomes are highlighted as green boxes, where the green box labelled '5' is the region containing the two genes that encode the A and B subunits of the cholera toxin.
+This region is known as the 'CTX prophage region'.
 Image source: `Mutreja & Dougan 2020`_.

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/